-Third-party liability insurance is compulsory, and it is important to hold proof of insurance.
-Buying comprehensive insurance in your home country is the best idea, but make sure it’s valid in Bulgaria.
+Third-party liability insurance is compulsory, and if you're bringing in your own car it's important to hold proof of insurance.
+For this, buying comprehensive insurance in your home country is the best idea, but make sure it’s valid in Bulgaria.
 The Green Card – a routine extension of domestic motor insurance for EU citizens, covering most European countries – is valid in Bulgaria.

-The National Bureau of Bulgarian Motor Insurers (www.nbbaz.bg) has some useful advice.
+The National Bureau of Bulgarian Motor Insurers (www.nbbaz.bg) has useful advice on its website.

 Road Conditions & Hazards

 - Bulgaria’s roads are among the most dangerous in Europe, and the number of road deaths each year is high.
 Speeding and aggressive driving habits are common; during summer (July to September), an increase in drink-driving and holiday traffic can contribute further to accidents.